mutasim77/BookWise/README.md

 BookWise is an online bookstore that provides a platform for users 👥 to explore and discover a wide range of books 📚.
 Whether you're an avid reader, a book enthusiast, or simply looking for your next favorite read, BookWise 📚 offers a convenient and user-friendly experience 📌

 # Features ⚙ 🖇
-BookWise offers the following key features:
+BookWise📚 offers the following key features:

 ### User Management 🗂
 - User Registration: New users can easily create an account and become members of the BookWise community 🔑